We Can Help

 Gift in Your Will or Living Trust

-Deepen Your Connections You want to leave money to Save the Children in your will.
-You also want the flexibility to change your will in the event that life circumstances change.
-You can do both.
-In as little as one sentence you can complete your gift:
+Looking to leave Save the Children in your will but also would like the flexibility to change your will in the event that life circumstances change?
+You are able to do this by adding as little as one sentence in your will to complete your gift:

-This type of donation to Save the Children in your will or living trust helps ensure that give children a healthy start in life, the opportunity to learn and protection from harm for years to come.
+This type of donation to Save the Children in your will or living trust helps to ensure that we are able to give children a healthy start in life, the opportunity to learn and protect them from harm for years to come.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.